 It will be necessary to stop your heart from beating during the procedure, so the operation can be performed on a motionless and bloodless field; while your heart is stopped, a device known as a heart-lung bypass machine will take over your heart's function and maintain your circulation.
 Very occasionally, during complex operations involving the aorta, you may also be put into a state known as hypothermic circulatory arrest; this involves lowering your body temperature to significantly slow your body's cellular activity, permitting your blood flow to be temporarily stopped.
 (The term "hypothermic" comes from Greek words meaning "low heat," while "circulatory arrest" means your circulation is arrested, or stopped.)
 In other cases, a technique known as axillary cannulation (or the insertion of a drainage tube, known as a cannula, in an artery in your armpit, or axilla) can allow aortic surgery to be performed without hypothermic circulatory arrest; this advance may reduce the incidence of postoperative strokes and neurological deficits.

 - Transcatheter aortic valve replacement (TAVR) is a relatively new, minimally invasive option that may be appropriate in patients judged to be at high-risk for traditional aortic valve surgery.
 It involves making a couple of tiny incisions (often just 1 to 2 inches) in blood vessels either under your left breast or in your groin; inserting long, thin tubes known as a catheters through the vessels to the aortic valve; and then—without removing the defective valve—using X-ray guidance to see inside your heart and long, thin instruments threaded through the catheters to place an artificial valve in the valvular opening.
-D-H has participated since its inception in a national clinical trial of TAVR known as the PARTNER Pivotal Trial.
+We have participated since its inception in a national clinical trial of TAVR known as the PARTNER Pivotal Trial.

 In circumstances when it is appropriate, TAVR can sometimes be done with the patient under local rather than general anesthesia; in addition, it typically does not require the use of a heart-lung bypass machine.
 Since this approach avoids the need to open the chest at all, it usually results in much faster healing.